 - Theatrical rigging practice

 - Stage electronics

-Bachelor's degree-holders are generally qualified to seek entry- and mid-level positions in the theatrical production industry.
-Students with more experience, previous management roles and exposure to larger productions may increase job opportunities.
+By earning a bachelor's degree, you'll generally be qualified to seek entry- and mid-level positions in the theatrical production industry.
+With more experience, previous management roles and exposure to larger productions, you may increase job opportunities.
 Some career options include:

 - Stage manager